 Security Considerations

-Documents carried by the NSI Document Distribution Service Protocol must be verifiable by DDS requesters and DDS providers within the GDS (e.g. the requester agent must be able to determine that the contents of the document was not altered during delivery, and is in fact, the same document published by the source provider).
-The NSI Document Distribution Service Protocol includes an element in the document meta-data to allow for the association of a digital signature by the publishing NSA, which can then be used by reach requester within the GDS to validate the authenticity of the attached document.
+Documents carried by the NSI Document Distribution Service must be verifiable by DDS requesters and DDS providers within the GDS (e.g. the requester agent must be able to determine that the content of the document was not altered during delivery, and is in fact, the same document published by the source provider).
+The NSI Document Distribution Service includes an element in the document meta-data to allow for the association of a digital signature by the publishing NSA, which can then be used by reach requester within the GDS to validate the authenticity of the attached document.
 Specification of the type of digital signature and algorithms used is left for definition outside of this specification since it may be document specific.

-It is also assumed that exchange of documents between requester and provider NSA roles is secured to the level of other protocols within the NSI protocol suite.
+It is also assumed that exchange of documents between the DDS requester and provider roles is secured to the level of other protocols within the NSI protocol suite.
 This security must include authentication, authorization, and confidentiality.
 To this end, the following security text is incorporated from [OGF NSI-CS].

-TLS is used to ensure secure communication between requester and provider NSAs.
+TLS is used to ensure secure communication between requester and DDS provider.
 TLS also supports X.509 certificates for authentication.
 Trust between NSAs is pairwise and MUST be established out-of-band.
 It is possible to have unidirectional trust between NSAs, i.e. reservations can only be created in one direction, as this is simply a policy special case.
 Transitive trust between NSAs cannot be assumed, i.e., NSAs A & B trust each other, and B & C trust each other, but this does not imply trust between A & C. However a request from A may end up using resources from C if passed through B. In the current security framework, B (if its policies permit) can proxy A’s request to C. From C’s point of view, it receives the request from B, and authenticates and authorizes the request using B’s credentials.
 This document does not describe security policies, as these will always be site-specific.
 Note that due to the requirement for direct NSA-to-NSA communications (i.e. NSAs cannot forward communications via a third party NSA), message-level signing provides little value and is not used.

 TLS provides message integrity, confidentiality and authentication via the X.509 certificates, and protects against replay attacks.
 Authorization is done at the NSAs application level.
 TLS version 1.0 MUST be supported.
 NSAs MAY use SSLv3 and TLS versions higher than 1.0 where possible.